zakirullin/cognitive-load/README.md

 Do not repeat yourself - that is one of the first principles you are taught as a software engineer.
 It is so deeply embedded in ourselves that we can not stand the fact of a few extra lines of code.
 Although in general good and fundamental rule, overused leads to the cognitive load we can not handle.

 Nowadays, everyone builds software based on logically separated components.
 Often those are distributed among multiple codebases representing separate services.
-When you strive to eliminate any repetition, you might end up creating tightly coupling between unrelated components.
+When you strive to eliminate any repetition, you might end up creating tight coupling between unrelated components.
 As a result changes in one part may have unintended consequences in other seemingly unrelated areas.
 It can also hinder the ability to replace or modify individual components without impacting the entire system. `🤯`

 In fact, the same problem arises even within a single module.
 You might extract common functionality too early, based on perceived similarities that might not actually exist in the long run.
 This can result in unnecessary abstractions that are difficult to modify or extend.